Push System vs. Pull System for Inventory Management in 2023

 Push-pull inventory management

-As you may have guessed, most businesses apply both the push and pull concepts of inventory management.
-Push-pull systems (sometimes called lean inventory management) aim to strike a balance between having enough product on hand to meet customer demand while also minimizing storage and production costs.
+Most businesses apply both the push and pull concepts of inventory management.
+Push-pull systems (or lean inventory management) aim to strike a balance between having enough product on hand to meet demand while also minimizing storage and production costs.

 Push-pull systems often use the economic order quantity (EOQ) formula to determine how often to reorder inventory.
 This formula factors in storage costs, manufacturing costs, the number of items ordered at a time, and the frequency with which items are ordered, spitting out the total inventory cost based on the number of items you project you’ll need.

-If that sounds complicated, it’s because it is.
-Using EOQ to determine how much to order and when requires some advanced math skills—not to mention time.
+Indeed, this can be complicated.
+Using EOQ requires some advanced math skills—not to mention time.
 So if you’re thinking a push-pull system is right for you, we highly recommend you consider using an inventory management software that can run the numbers for you.

 The other option is to invest in an inventory management software, which allows you to create a hybrid push-pull inventory system that’s tailored to your business needs.

-Looking to try a push-pull inventory management system?
-Check out our guide to the best inventory management software options on the market.
+Both push and pull systems can be tricky to run.
+Get an essential digital solution with our guide to the best inventory management software options on the market.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.